staptis/website/README.md

 ### Cloudflare configuration

 - add Resend and Google envs in Cloudfare for the page functions.
 See .dev.vars.template for all envs
-- add rate limiting for page functions api endpoint
+- add Cloudfare rate limiting for page functions api endpoint
+- add Cloudfare captcha for contact form